 You will have to check you fulfil the eligibility criteria for commercial property loans.
 For instance, some common conditions include:

-- Depending on the bank, the company must be locally incorporated for around 12 to 24 months
+- Depending on the bank, the company typically required to be incorporated for at least 12–24 months (varies by bank)

 - Your business must be at least 30% owned by Singaporeans and/or PRs